Skip to content

 Rotating espresso + flat white Matcha, chai, and mocca Turkish eggs Sourdough toasts Açaí bowl + waffles Homemade cakes and pastries

 The food side gives Masamune real depth.
 Turkish eggs are the clearest savoury signature, but the wider menu reaches into sourdough toasts, yogurt and açaí bowls, waffles, and homemade cakes.
 That breadth is important to the shop's identity.
 Masamune is not leaning on pastry as a token add-on.
 It reads as a full coffee-and-brunch room where the espresso machine and the kitchen are supposed to work together.
+That makes it easy to recommend to mixed groups who want breakfast, a sweet plate, and a proper coffee in the same stop.

 The feel

 Masamune stays on the Madrid shortlist because it solves a common compromise unusually well.
 You get rotating specialty coffee, a couple of genuinely strong non-coffee options, and a menu substantial enough to justify the trip even if breakfast is the real plan.
 For a central Malasaña address that can carry both a serious flat white and a proper brunch stop, it already looks like a high-value addition to the city guide.
+It feels like one of those places that can become a regular without becoming routine.

 At a glance